NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-3-code-chunks.md

 debugging).
 Last comes chunk options, separated by commas (in this case there is only one option: `echo = FALSE`).

-> **Note** <br>
+!!!
+Note
-> The code chunk name pressure has nothing to do with the code `plot(pressure)`.
+    The code chunk name pressure has nothing to do with the code `plot(pressure)`.
-> In the latter case, pressure is a default R dataframe that is used in examples.
+    In the latter case, pressure is a default R dataframe that is used in examples.
-> The chunk name happened to be set to the string pressure as well, but could
-> just as well have been called something else, *e.g.* "Plot pressure data".
+    The chunk name happened to be set to the string pressure as well, but could just as well have been called something else, *e.g.* "Plot pressure data".

 Below are listed some useful chunk options related to evaluating and displaying code chunks in the final file: